roopendra-roopak/roopendra-roopak.github.io/content/authors/roopendra-roopak/_index.md

     link: https://orcid.org/0000-0001-7122-2434

 # Short summary for blog post footer
-bio: Roopendra Roopak is an Assistant Professor of Marketing Management and Assistant Dean at JGBS, specializing in customer engagement and brand communities.
+bio: Roopendra Roopak is an Assistant Professor of Marketing and Assistant Dean at JGBS, specializing in customer engagement and brand communities.

 designations:
   - Assistant Professor